 I’m Steve Omohundro and I’ve been a scientist, professor, author, and entrepreneur.
-I have a Ph.D. in mathematical physics but most of my work is about natural and artificial intelligence.
-I’m passionate about creating new insights and technologies for a better world.
+I have a Ph.D. in mathematical physics but most of my work focuses on natural and artificial intelligence.
+I’m passionate about both understanding the world and creating new technologies that benefit humanity.

 My current projects:

-2) Self-Aware Systems: is a think tank I started to help ensure that intelligent technologies are safe and beneficial for humanity.
-My recent paper on this topic: “Autonomous Technology and the Greater Human Good” was downloaded 10,000 times in its first week and has generated lots of discussion in the popular media.
+2) Self-Aware Systems: is working to ensure that intelligent technologies are safe and beneficial for humanity.
+Our work has been widely discussed in books, newspapers, radio, and television.
+“Autonomous Technology and the Greater Human Good” was the most downloaded paper ever in the Journal of Experimental and Theoretical Artificial Intelligence.

-4) Silicon Valley ACM Special Interest Group on Artificial Intelligence: George Gregory, Tuna Oezer, and I recently created this group to support researchers and students in machine learning, natural language processing, computer vision, robotics, and other AI fields.
-We hope to create a vibrant intellectual community and to have periodic expository and tutorial lectures on topics of interest.
-The first meeting will feature Bill MacCartney speaking about “Understanding Natural Language” at Edmodo, Inc. on 7/16 at 7:00.
+9) Silicon Valley ACM Special Interest Group on Artificial Intelligence: George Gregory, Tuna Oezer, and I created this group to support researchers and students in machine learning, natural language processing, computer vision, robotics, and other AI fields.
+We are working to create a vibrant intellectual community with expository and tutorial lectures on a variety of AI topics.

 Send email to Steve: